fastapi/fastapi/docs/en/docs/deployment/concepts.md

 Your server(s) is (are) a **resource**, you can consume or **utilize**, with your programs, the computation time on the CPUs, and the RAM memory available.

-How much of the systems resources do you want to be consuming/utilizing?
+How much of the system resources do you want to be consuming/utilizing?
 It might be easy to think "not much", but in reality, you will probably want to consume **as much as possible without crashing**.

 If you are paying for 3 servers but you are using only a little bit of their RAM and CPU, you are probably **wasting money** 💸, and probably **wasting server electric power** 🌎, etc.